AIGAdc/dcdesignweek.org/source/makers.markdown

           AND [The Neighborgoods](https://theneighborgoods.com/) will be stocked with items made by DC locals.
 Swing by, shop, and support your neighborhood maker and creative community (during business hours, please).
+introduction:
+  - has-introduction: true
+    header: <span>Something</span> <span>Different</span>
+    body: The Pop-Up shop has always been a cornerstone of DC Design Week.
+It’s how we feature and support talented creators – from ceramicists to illustrators –  across the DMV.
+With our virtual approach to DC Design Week this year comes a unique opportunity to celebrate makers and infuse the infectious DIY energy into every element of the week.
+Read on for ways that you can participate!
 call-for-artists-image: "/uploads/pop-up-shop-call-for-artists.png"
 call-for-artists-image-alt: Pop Up Shop Image Alt
 call-for-artists-header: Shop the Block Party